 Community and connection are two of the most important factors in healthy grieving.
 As Julia Samuel says, ‘The single biggest predictor of outcomes for anyone who is suffering is love and connection to others’.
-In this session, our expert panel will talk about finding (and growing) community support, what the pandemic has taught us about connection and relationship, and how we can overcome our fears and connect with others, on- and offline.
+In this session, our expert panel talks about the importance of finding (and growing) community support, what the pandemic has taught us about connection and relationship, and how we can overcome our fears and connect with others, on- and offline.

 Our guests are Amber Jeffrey, Julian Abel and Amahra Spence.

 Amber created The Grief Gang Instagram page and podcast three years after her mum’s untimely death from a heart attack in 2016, when Amber was just 19.